kurator-dev/kurator/docs/content/en/docs/fleet-manager/manage-attachedcluster.md

 ### Cluster operator

-As the AttachedCluster object is controlled by the cluster-operator, you need to first go to [Install cluser operator](/docs/setup/install-cluster-operator) page to create clusters using `hack/local-dev-setup.sh` and install cluster operator.
+As the AttachedCluster object is controlled by the cluster-operator, you need to first go to [Install cluster operator](/docs/setup/install-cluster-operator) page to create clusters using `hack/local-dev-setup.sh` and install cluster operator.

 ### AttachedCluster secrets